maurosoria/dirsearch/README.md

 - example.asp
 - example.aspx

 You can also use -f | --force-extensions switch to append extensions to every word in the wordlists.
+For entries in the wordlist that you do not want to force, you can add *%NOFORCE%* at the end of them so dirsearch won't append any extension.

 To use multiple wordlists, you can seperate your wordlists with commas.
 Example: -w wordlist1.txt,wordlist2.txt